fabiand/ovirt-node-development-guide/design.md

 * Installation: anaconda
 * Upgrade & Rollback: imgbased and LVM
 * Administration: Cockpit

+The file-system layout and related concepts are not a technology, but are crucial for data persistence and the stability of upgrades and rollbacks.
-* Filesystem layout and concepts: Like [OSTree](https://github.com/GNOME/ostree) and ["Project Stateless"](http://0pointer.net/blog/projects/stateless.html)
+The layout and concept is aligned to what other projects like [OSTree](https://github.com/GNOME/ostree) and ["Project Stateless"](http://0pointer.net/blog/projects/stateless.html) aim for.

 ### Image Format: Liveimg